-Based on the foregoing criteria there are not other organizations included in these financial statements.
+Based on the foregoing criteria there are no other organizations included in these financial statements.

 Depreciation Reserve Fund - Monthly transfers are required to be made into this fund in the amount of \$120.
 Only expenditures for capital improvements or extraordinary expenses are permitted to be paid from this fund.
-The District had set aside \$71.402 into this fund at December 31, 2016.
+The required balance of the fund on December 31, 2022 was \$67,755.
+The District had set aside \$93,372 into this fund on December 31, 2022.

 Bond and Interest Sinking Fund - Monthly transfers are required to be made into this account in an amount equal to one-sixth (1/6) of the interest becoming due on the next succeeding interest due date for all outstanding bonds and one-twelfth (1/12) of the principal of all such bonds maturing on the next succeeding due date.
-The required balance of the fund at December 31, 2016 was \$-0-.
-The District had set aside \$68,991.
+The required balance of the fund on December 31, 2022 was \$-0-.
+The District had set aside \$85,105.